 The first step is to make a plan that works for you

 The first step is to accept that quitting smoking is not easy.
 But it can be done.
 What you need is a plan that works for YOU.
 Read up all you can about quitting and talk to your doctor about the various quit options open to you.
 Think about whether you want to reduce to quit or stop all at once.
 Then, set a quit date.
 Choose a date to quit smoking, within the next two weeks, and stick to it.
 This is a great way to mentally prepare yourself for quitting, without losing your motivation to quit.
 Try to pick a time when you have less stress in your life, so you can focus on quitting.

 Tip 2: Find Your Reason

 Find the reason that’s most compelling to YOU

 Ask yourself what your most compelling motivation to quit is.
 Choose a reason that will be strong enough to resist the urge to light up.
 Invest some time in identifying a powerful, personal reason to quit.
 It may be to protect your family from secondhand smoke.
 Or lower your risk of getting lung cancer or cardiac disease or other harmful hazards of smoking.
 It could be one reason or many.
 Write it all down so you have a visual affirmation of why you want to quit.

 Tip 3: Lean In

 Ask your friends and family for support

 Tell your friends, family and loved ones that you are trying to quit and enlist their support.
 If you don’t have a large social network, your doctor and other healthcare professionals can provide support.
-You can also join a support group or talk to a counsellor.
-Those who are close to you, will go that extra mile to support you in your quitting journey.
+You can also join a support group or talk to a counselor.
+Those who are close to you will go that extra mile to support you in your quitting journey.
 They know that you are doing something amazing!

 Tip 4: Consider Nicotine Replacement Therapy (NRT)